 Merissa Hylton is a multidisciplinary artist and educator based in London.
 She studied at London Guildhall University and embarked on a career in architecture, interiors and textile design for 13 years before leaving the design industry to focus on developing her own art practice.
 She works across a variety of media employing both traditional and experimental techniques in her creative process.
 With a focus on ceramics and sculpture, her work explores ancestry and identity through the use of symbolism, abstract imagery and portraiture.

 She is inspired by African symbolism, spirituality and storytelling, and aims to share their rich narratives through contemporary visual interpretation.

 Merissa is a qualified university lecturer and Associate Fellow of the Higher Education Academy.
-She was a key contributor to The World Reimagined Project learning programme and currently lectures international art students at a private college in central London and Westminster University.
+She was a key contributor to The World Reimagined Project learning programme.

 PGCert Academic Practice in Art, Design & Communication, 2021, University of the Arts London

 BA Hons Interior Design, 2004, London Guildhall University

 2023 Pouring From a Vessel of Knowledge, Cromwell Place, London